6 Lesser-Known Financial Mistakes That Can Keep You Broke Forever

 Share this article

-You’re scrolling through Amazon, thinking you’re just gonna window shop, and before you know it, you’ve bought a unicorn-shaped pool float, a 50-pack of flavored lip balm, and a self-stirring mug.
+You’re scrolling through Amazon, thinking you’re just going to window shop, and before you know it, you’ve bought a unicorn-shaped pool float, a 50-pack of flavored lip balm, and a self-stirring mug.
 Oops.
 Or maybe you’re paying for a gym membership you never use, or subscribing to a million streaming services you don’t actually watch.
-Maybe you’re buying expensive lunches at work every day instead of packing your own, or letting your car sit in traffic and burn through gas.
+Maybe you’re buying expensive lunches at work every day instead of packing from home.
+What about letting your car sit in traffic and burn through gas?

-Whatever your money-wasting habits may be, it’s time to face the music and take control of your finances.
-Don’t let those dollars slip away from you like a greased-up piglet.
+Whatever your money-wasting habits may be, you can take control of your finances if you want to.
+Stop watching those dollars slip away from you like a greased-up piglet.
 Grab them by the tail and hold on tight.
-It’s time to be smart with your money, my friends.
-But it’s not just silly online purchases that can drain your bank account (well, don’t get me wrong here, those can dip your balance pretty fast too, but I mean things that can keep you broke, forever).
+It’s time to be smart with your money, friends.

-There are a handful of other sneaky, really disturbing ways you might be wasting your hard-earned cash without even realizing it.
-But don’t lose heart, on the bright side—the first step towards financial freedom is to get rid of old-suffocating financial habits.
-And then you can move on to practicing the best financial habits.
-In the meantime, let’s take a look at the 7 things you need to stop doing ASAP.
+Unfortunately, there’s a handful of other sneaky, really disturbing ways you might be wasting your hard-earned cash without even realizing it.
+But if you care about reshaping your financial life, the first step towards financial freedom is identifying and getting rid of old-suffocating financial habits.
+And then you can move on to making a room for adopting the best financial habits.
+Here’s a look at the 6 things you need to stop doing ASAP.

 01